beluganos/beluganos/doc/operation.md

 $ sudo systemctl stop snmpd              # If SNMP was started
 ```

-### CLI mode
+### Debug mode (CLI mode)

 ```
-$ sudo beluganos run
+$ beluganos run
 ```

 In this method, Beluganos can be worked in your terminal for debug.
 This command will snatch your standard output. <kbd><kbd>Ctrl</kbd>+<kbd>C</kbd></kbd> to stop.
 Note that this mode is not supported in case you will use NETCONF or SNMP feature.

 ### Remarks
-The `fibcd` service and `beluganos run` command will make start to connect with OpenFlow agent.
-Before executing this commands, starting OF-DPA apps is recommended.
+The `beluganos start` and `beluganos run` command will make start to connect with OpenNSL or OpenFlow agent.
+Before executing this commands, starting ASIC driver agent is required.

 ## Step 3.
-Add Linux containers
+Run Linux containers

 After starting main module of Beluganos, you should add Linux containers.
 In general, one container should be added.
 Only in VRF environments like MPLS-VPN, you should add all routing instance's containers.

-**Important Notice:** When NETCONF is used for configure, you do **NOT** have to manually add Linux containers.
-Following steps are required only the case which you have configured by [configure-ansible.md](configure-ansible.md).
+*Important Notice:* When **NETCONF** is used for configure, you do **NOT** have to manually add Linux containers.
+This step is required by only the case which you have configured by [configure.md](configure.md) or [configure-ansible.md](configure-ansible.md).

-To add:
+To start:

 ```
 $ beluganos add <container-name>
 ```

-To delete:
+To stop:

 ```
 $ beluganos del <container-name>
 ```

+- Note:
-You forgot container name?
-In the procedure of [configure-ansible.md](configure-ansible.md), you should have already specified this name.
-Please check inventory file (`etc/playbooks/hosts`) or task folder (`etc/playbooks/roles/lxd/tasks/<container-name>.yml`) to remember your container name.
+	- You forgot container name?
+In the **Linux style**, `MIC` is used for default container name.
+Besides, in **ansible**, you should have already specified this name.
+Please check inventory file (`etc/playbooks/hosts`) or task folder (`etc/playbooks/roles/lxd/tasks/<container-name>.yml`) to confirm your container name.

 ## Confirm

 ### Confirm main module's status

-`fibcd` is one of the main componet name of Beluganos.
+`fibcd` is one of the main component name of Beluganos.

 ```
 $ sudo systemctl status fibcd